 8Weren’t the Ethiopians and the Lubim a huge army, with chariots and horsemen exceeding many?
 Yet, because you relied on Yahweh, he delivered them into your hand.

-9For the eyes of Yahweh run back and forth throughout the whole earth to show himself strong in the behalf of them whose heart is perfect toward him.
+9For the eyes of Yahweh run back and forth throughout the whole earth to show himself strong in the behalf of them whose heart is wholly devoted to him.
 Herein you have done foolishly, for from henceforth you will have wars.”

 10Then Asa was angry with the seer, and put him in the prison; for he was in a rage with him because of this thing.
 Asa oppressed some of the people at the same time.